aidanfoo96/MINUUR/README.md

 ![Open Issues](https://img.shields.io/github/issues-raw/aidanfoo96/MINUURT)
 ![Repo Size](https://img.shields.io/github/repo-size/aidanfoo96/MINUUR)

-MInUUR is still in development - any feedback is welcome!
+MINUUR is still in development - any feedback is welcome!
 Please contact: 248064@lstmed.ac.uk or dm me on Twitter: https://twitter.com/fooheesoon

+Jupyter Book Available Here: https://aidanfoo96.github.io/MINUUR/

-MInUUR is a snakemake pipeline to extract unmapped whole genome shotgun sequencing reads and utilise a range of metagenomic analyses to characterise host-associated microbes.
-Orginally, MInUUR was intended to be used for the extraction of mosquito-associated bacterial symbionts, however, its application can be applied to other host-associated WGS data.
-MInUUR aims to leverage pre-existing WGS data to 'scavenge' for microbial information pertaining to host associated microbiomes - the key advantage being metagenomic reads as inputs to produce genus & species level classifications, functional inference and assembly of metagenome assembled genomes (MAGs).
+MINUUR is a snakemake pipeline to extract unmapped whole genome shotgun sequencing reads and utilise a range of metagenomic analyses to characterise host-associated microbes.
+Orginally, MINUUR was intended to be used for the extraction of mosquito-associated bacterial symbionts, however, its application can be applied to other host-associated WGS data.
+MINUUR aims to leverage pre-existing WGS data to recover microbial information pertaining to host associated microbiomes - the key advantage being metagenomic reads as inputs to produce genus & species level classifications, functional inference and assembly of metagenome assembled genomes (MAGs).

-MInUUR utilises several pieces of software in its pipeline:
+MINUUR utilises several pieces of software in its pipeline:
 - Kraken2 to classify microbial taxa to species level from read sequences
 - KrakenTools to extract classified reads pertaining to microbes for downstream analysis
 - Bracken to reestimate taxonomic abundance from Kraken2 taxonomic report